SofaTreat/colour_grader/README.md

  Directories!

- by default oColour_grader saves its data to the working_directory, I can't guarantee  the datas safety there so I would make backups.
+ by default oColour_grader saves its data to the working_directory, I can't guarantee the datas safety there, so I would make backups.
- You can find your colour_grading.data file in user -> appData -> local -> project name folder. but if you want to save and load that file to and from the project directory, (ie to keep everything in a git repo) there is a file called "pre_run_step.bat" in the datafiles, move that into the project root folder to be able to save data into the project file. for this to work you need to turn off file sandboxing in the windows options of your project.
+ You can find your colour_grading.data file in user -> appData -> local -> project name folder. but if you want to save and load that file to and from the project directory, (ie to keep everything in a git repo) there is a file called "pre_run_step.bat" in the datafiles.
+Move that into the project root folder to be able to save data into the project file. for this to work you need to turn off file sandboxing in the windows options of your project.
 This also only works for windows.